Vietnam national football team: Supporters

 Vietnamese supporters during the 2019 AFC Asian Cup, in all red and yellow star attire similar to the colour of the flag of Vietnam.

 Vietnamese supporters are dubbed to be passionate, having had large celebrations over the team's achievements at senior and youth levels.

 There are two major supporters' clubs for the national team, namely Vietnam Football Supporters (VFS, Hội Cổ động viên Bóng đá Việt Nam) which was founded in 2014 and Vietnam Golden Stars (VGS, Hội Cổ động viên Sao vàng Việt Nam) which was founded in 2017.

 When the national team wins important matches, the streets are often overwhelmed by large Vietnamese crowds in an activity known as street storming, which features nationalist chants and the singing of nationalist songs.
 Vietnamese passionate supporters have been witnessed during the 2007 AFC Asian Cup when the team defeated the UAE 2–0 and later became the lone Southeast Asian side to sneak into the quarter-finals.
 During the 2019 AFC Asian Cup, Vietnamese fans were euphoric in celebration after beating Jordan in the round of 16.

-Even in smaller tournaments, Vietnamese fans are also noted for large celebrations, such as when Vietnam won the 2008 and 2018 AFF Championships; and the 2018 AFC U-23 Championship in which their team finished runners-up after losing the final against Uzbekistan.
+Even in smaller tournaments, Vietnamese fans are also noted for large celebrations, such as when Vietnam won the 2008, 2018, 2024 and 2026 AFF Championships; and the 2018 AFC U-23 Championship in which their team finished runners-up after losing the final against Uzbekistan.

 Stadiums

 The Vietnamese national team mainly plays at Mỹ Đình National Stadium in Hanoi.
-Since the start of 2014, Vietnam has played its official home matches in 7 different stadiums with Thống Nhất Stadium, Thiên Trường Stadium, Lạch Tray Stadium and Việt Trì Stadium as secondary stadiums used.
+Since the start of 2014, Vietnam has played its official home matches in 8 different stadiums with Thống Nhất Stadium, Thiên Trường Stadium, Lạch Tray Stadium, Việt Trì Stadium and Thái Nguyên Stadium as secondary stadiums used.